svandenhoven/SK_Mandate/README.md

 ### Run the application

+1. **Visual Studio 2022**
 Open the application [AgentMandate.sln](./AgentMandate.sln) in Visual Studio 2022.
 Ensure that the projects PurchaseAPI and sk_agent are set as start-up project.
 This can be done via the properties of the solution.
 Press F5.

+2. **Visual Code**
+Open the SK_MANDATE in Visual Code.
+Ensure that all settings are done.
+You can start both projects by choosing "Launch Both" in the Run and Debug Pane.
+You can access the UI in the Debug Console of sk_agent.

 ### Troubleshooting